aslansky/bundle-loader/README.md

   autoload: true,
   // store scripts in localStorage
   store: true,
+  // cache scripts / if false will append timestamp as query string to script url
+  cache: true,
   // prefix for localStorage objects
   storagePrefix: 'taxi-',
   // default expire time in hours (2h)